mdancho84/mdancho84.github.io/_posts/2020-03-18-time-series-machine-learning.md

 ---
 layout: post
-title: "Time Series Machine Learning in R"
+title: "Time Series Machine Learning (and Feature Engineering) in R"
 date:   2020-03-18 10:04:01
 excerpt: "Machine learning is a powerful way to forecast Time Series.
 Feature Engineering is critical.
-A new innovation is coming in timetk - to help generate time series features."
+A new innovation is coming in timetk - to help generate 200+ time-series features."
 author: "Matt Dancho"
 categories: [Time-Series]
 tags: [R-Bloggers, Learn-R, Learn-Timeseries, timetk, recipes, workflows, tidymodels]